Andrustn/Andrustn.githubv1/index.md

 ---
 [Central Limit Theorem Demonstration](/pdf/sample_presentation.pdf)

--Explained and demonstrated concepts of the central limit theorem with examples -Created vizualizations to highlight the normality of increasing sample sizes
+- Explained and demonstrated concepts of the central limit theorem with examples
+- Created vizualizations to highlight the normality of increasing sample sizes

 <img src="images/Screen Shot 2021-07-06 at 16.31.39.png?raw=true"/>